GoogleCloudPlatform/healthcare/deploy/README.md

 ### Apply project configs

-Use the `cmd/apply/apply.go` script to create or update an audit logs project (if using remote audit logs) and one or more data hosting projects.
+Use the `cmd/apply/apply.go` script to create or update your projects.

-1. Make sure the user running the script is in the owners group(s) of all projects that will be created, including the audit logs project (if used).
+1. Make sure the user running the script is in the owners group(s) of all projects that will be deployed, including the audit logs project (if used).
     You should remove the user from these groups after successful deployment.
 1. If not already logged in, run `gcloud init` to log in as a user with permission to create projects under the specified organization and billing account.
-1. If you provided a `stackdriver_alert_email` in any project, then when prompted during the script, follow the instructions to create new Stackdriver Accounts for these projects.
+1. If you provided a `monitoring_notification_channels` in any project, then when prompted during the script, follow the instructions to create new Stackdriver Accounts for these projects.
-1. Optional: pass a `--projects` flag listing the projects you wish to deploy, or omit this flag to deploy all projects.
+1. Optional: pass a `--projects` flag explicitly listing the projects you wish to deploy, or omit this flag to deploy all projects.

     NOTE: deploying a project that was previously deployed will trigger an update.